andreeeeaaaaas/my-digital-space/_pages/about.md

 I'm Andreas 👋 – a designer and creator focused on thoughtful simplicity.

-My design work solves complex challenges through deep-research, strategic thinking, and considered experimentation; bringing creativity to the forefront.
+My design work solves complex product and service challenges through deep-research, strategic thinking, and considered experimentation.
 Beginning with understanding each element within it's context and system; resulting in work that feels intuitive and refined.

 As a creator, I aim to explore complex emotions and ideas through experiential mediums like music, film, and more.
-I want to investigate the human experience (both my that of others, and my own), creating space for reflection.
+I want to investigate the human experience (both that of others, and my own), creating space for reflection.

 Whether it's a product or a service; a collection of music or a short film; I value commitment to thoughtful experimentation that guides towards a clear purpose.